Flowpack/media-ui/Readme.md

 Neos Media UI
 -------------

-This package contains the new interface to manage media in Neos CMS (7.3+).
+This package contains the new interface to manage media in Neos CMS (7.3 - 8.3).

 During the initial development the package will be in the Flowpack namespace and will later replace `neos/media-browser`.
-Having two modules allows us to currently install them both and be able to test them without losing features.

 If you want to use Neos, please have a look at the [Neos documentation](http://neos.readthedocs.org/en/stable/).